PRX/adflow.prx.org/README.md

 cp env-example .env
 vim .env
 ```
-Adflow will connect to id.staging.prx.org and jingle.staging.prx.tech.
+Spot will connect to id.staging.prx.org and jingle.staging.prx.tech.

 ### AUTH_CLIENT_ID for environment
 Next, you will need to create a client application set up, this is easiest to do from the ID console: